-- A certificate plan within The W. A. Franke College of Business is recommended for IS majors (15 units); or
+- A certificate plan within The W. A. Franke College of Business is recommended for IS majors (15-21 units).

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.